 About My Photography

-The photographs on this website are the result of a creative journey made over the past 16 years.
+The photographs on this website are the result of a creative journey made over the past 20 years.
 I have never received any formal training either as an artist or a photographer.
-My photographs seek to reveal the simple beauty and sensuality of the nude figure, mostly within the context of the Scottish landscape.
+My photographs seek to reveal the simple beauty and sensuality of the nude figure, mostly within the context of landscapes from various parts of the world, where I have had the privilege to travel..
 The art of the nude has often been ill served by photography and I hope in some some way to re-dress the balance.

 My photographs are the result of a variety of influences and experiences.

 As a young man in the armed forces I constantly found myself being confronted with ‘page three’ and Playboy type images on locker doors and crew room notice boards.
 I remember looking at them and thinking – these women are beautiful, but there must be a better way to portray them than this’.
 Some 20 years later my partner who was doing an art course casually remarked that she would be doing some black and white photography.
 I was seized by the idea of taking B&W photographs.
 I pulled an old camera out of the cupboard and purchased a second hand darkroom kit for £35.
 The kit came with a small booklet entitled ‘How to Develop and Print Black and White Photographs’ I read the book in an evening and was on my way.
 I started photographing nudes quite early on, and my friends grew used to being volunteered as models.

 Most of my subjects are female, but you will find a few male nudes on my site as well.
 As a man I naturally find the female figure more interesting, but I am also keen to work with men as well.